- ANTH 3: Introduction to Archaeology

-- Mountain sheep (Ovis canadensis) hunting in the Great Basin and adjacent regions.
+- Bighorn sheep (Ovis canadensis) hunting in the Great Basin and adjacent regions.
 This work largely stems from my past work at Five Finger Ridge, a Fremont site in Utah, where diachronic changes in sheep hunting, paleoclimate data, and isotopic analysis collectively suggest that the species responded to climate change by shifting their ranges to higher elevations.
-I have since been researching the fauna from alpine sites located in the White Mountains, California to determine whether the shifting use of the alpine zone can be explained by similar climate-related shifts in mountain sheep availability that impacted settlement-subsistence strategies due to changes in transportation costs.
+Most recently, I have been working on the faunas from alpine sites located in the White Mountains, California to evaluate changes in butchering and transportation that may correspond with shifting settlement-subsistence strategies.

-- Identification of sacred animal remains from archaeological sites using the definition of sacred objects provided under NAGPRA.
-Our facility has begun discussions with the Native community on what kinds of animals were used strictly for ritual and ceremonial purposes, and developing expectations for the contexts and form these animals should appear in the archaeological record.
+- Identification of Sacred Animal Remains.
+The Archaeological Curation Facility has begun discussions with the Native community on what kinds of animals were used strictly for ritual and ceremonial purposes, and we are developing expectations for the contexts and form these animals should appear in the archaeological record to allow repatriation under NAGPRA.

 Fisher, Jacob L. and Keith L. Johnson, 2014.
 Culinary Processing of Jackrabbits at Antelope Cave, Arizona.
 Kiva 79(3):307-333.

 Fisher, Jacob L. Joel C. Janetski, and Keith L. Johnson, 2013.
 Variability in Far Western Puebloans Subsistence Strategies: The View from the Uinkaret Plateau, Northwest Arizona.
 Journal of Arizona Archaeology 2(2):140-162.

 Fisher, Jacob L. and Benjamin Valentine, 2013.
 Resource Depression, Climate Change, and Mountain Sheep in the Eastern Great Basin of Western North America.
 Archaeological and Anthropological Sciences 5(2):145-157.